google/clusterfuzzlite/docs/README.md

 # Readme

-Use the following instructions to make documentation changes locally.
+Use the following instructions to view documentation changes locally.

 ## Prerequisites
 ```bash